How to Turn on Auto Calculate in Excel (2 Easy Ways)

 1. Using Excel Options

 In this method, we will use the Excel Options to turn on the auto calculate feature in Excel.
-This method allows users to change the setting of the entire workbook by going to Excel Options.
+This method allows users to change the settings of the entire workbook by going to Excel Options.

 Steps: